cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Inputs:
 - pkS, server public key
 - msg, message to be signed, an octet string
+- H, the hash function used to hash the message
 - evaluated_message, signed and blinded element, an octet string of length k
 - inv, inverse of the blind, an octet string of length k